 Skip to main content

-Creating the harmonizing component
+Creating the harmonizing block

 Declaring dependencies